Appearance

 Fair use and rate limiting

-We have rate limiting in place, but so far has never been an issue to any of our customers.
-It's goal is to prevent abuse.
+We have rate limiting in place, but so far it has never been an issue for any of our customers.
+Its goal is to prevent abuse.

 Suggested steps

 Now that you have a general idea of the resources involved, you can start calling our API.
 But where to start?
-Our advise:
+Our advice:

 Determine sport(s)

-We have quite a few sports and keep adding new one.
+We have quite a few sports and keep adding new ones.
 Use our get sports endpoint to see the most recent list.

 Fetching tournaments (optional)